9005312261-dbd545f362-b-1944x-1944x

 • Non-HRB projects retain the flexibility to choose their Building Control Authority.

-• Unlike HRBs, non-HRB projects are not bound by a set of prescribed documents.
+• Unlike Higher-risk Buildings (HRBs), non-HRB projects are not bound by a set of prescribed documents.

 • While competency is still essential for non-HRB projects, the standards are less onerous than those required for HRBs.